Quantum Control and General Recursion beyond the Unitary Case: Introduction

 \subsection{Overview}

-We now give a brief overview of our language (Figure~\ref{fig:syntax}), in order to convey the intuition and explain our design choices.
-We present a quantum imperative language including quantum measurement, qubit discarding, and while iteration, together with an additional primitive for quantum control, written as $\tb{qcase}$ (quantum case).
-Hence its syntax is very similar to that of QPL~\cite{QPL} extended with the quantum case.
+We now give a brief overview in order to convey the intuition and explain our design choices.
+The language includes single-qubit unitaries, quantum measurement, qubit discarding, and while loops, as well as a primitive for quantum control, written as $\tb{qcase}$ (quantum case).
+The language uses only single-qubit unitary gates because multi-qubit gates can be simulated by programs of the language.
+Its syntax can be viewed as that of QPL~\cite{QPL} extended by a quantum case.
 Given statements $S_0$ and $S_1$,

-is the statement that executes $S_0$ and $S_1$ in a coherent superposition, depending on the state of $\q$.
-Importantly, the control qubit is not measured during this process.
+is the statement that executes $S_0$ and $S_1$ in a coherent superposition, depending on the state of the control qubit $\q$.
+Importantly, qubit $\q$ is not measured during this process.
 This ensures that the resulting process is a superposition of the two possible statements rather than a probabilistic mixture.
 The standard measurement operation is instead written with the $\tb{meas}$ primitive:

 The control qubit $\q$ is measured in the computational basis: if the outcome is $0$, then $S_0$ is executed, and if the outcome is $1$, then $S_1$ is executed.
-For both $\tb{qcase}$ and $\tb{meas}$, neither statement $S_0$ or $S_1$ is required to be reversible.
-One of the difficulties of languages with quantum control is defining iteration.
-We include a $\tb{while}$ primitive whose syntax is the following:
+For both $\tb{qcase}$ and $\tb{meas}$, neither of the statements $S_0$ or $S_1$ is required to be unitary.
+Regarding recursion, we include a $\tb{while}$ primitive whose syntax is the following:

-Since quantum control is known not to preserve the Löwner ordering~\cite{badescu}, a coherently controlled while loop would be ill-defined.
-Thus, $\tb{while}$ is a measurement-based loop: with each iteration, the control qubit q is measured in the computational basis, and the loop is exited once output 0 is obtained.
-Integrating loops into a quantum programming language poses problems that are not encountered on lower-level models such as quantum circuits.
-For example, measurement cannot be postponed to the end of the computation as standardly done.
+$\tb{while}$ is a measurement-based loop: with each iteration, the control qubit q is measured in the computational basis, and the loop is exited once output 0 is obtained.
+Integrating loops into a quantum programming language brings up considerations that are not encountered on lower-level models such as quantum circuits.
+For example, the principle of deferred measurement~\cite{nielsen}, which states that all measurements can be postponed to the end of the computation, no longer holds in the presence of classically controlled while loops.